 According to research, iodine deficiency is one of the biggest contributors to skin conditions, including cherry angiomas.
 So, if you have one of these growths, we suggest upping your daily consumption of iodine.
 This nutrient helps rid your body of toxins as well as promotes the effective function of cells throughout your body.
-Begin an iodine regimen by taking 50mg by mouth per day.
-You can also apply the iodine to the skin tag itself
+Iodoral is a common iodine supplement.

 2. Apple Cider Vinegar

 Apple cider vinegar is a natural substance derived from fermented apples.
 The fermenting process yields a high concentration of acetic acid in the vinegar, which has many healing properties.
 When you apply ACV to a cherry angioma, it shrinks the growth and eventually eliminates it completely.
 To apply the treatment, simply hold an apple cider vinegar soaked cotton ball over the growth for 20 to 30 minutes a day.
 The angioma will likely change color and eventually fall off.
 Apple cider vinegar, used straight, can damage healthy skin tissue. to prevent damage to skin around the angioma, apply coconut oil or olive oil to the healthy skin before applying the apple cider vinegar.